What I've learned from 10 years of bike commuting

 Legally in New Zealand, bikes are allowed up to two front white or yellow lights (only one can be flashing) and as many rear facing red lights as you like (solid or flashing).

-Full details of the law from the Road code for cyclists are:
+Full details of the law from the Road code for cyclists:

 You must use lights between sunset and sunrise, and at any other time when you can't clearly see a person or vehicle 100 metres away – about the length of a rugby or football field.